-- Smelly skin is usually a result of a skin condition.
+- Smelly skin is due to a skin condition.
 This may be a temporary flare-up due to an allergy.

 - Stinky ears suggest that your cat has an ear infection.
 You can treat this at home.
 However, there may be an underlying medical explanation for the ailment.

 - Foul-smelling fur is concerning.
 Cats do not stop grooming themselves unless they’re sick.
-Get to the bottom of the issue as quickly as possible.
+Get to the bottom of the issue.